sicpa-dlab/peer-did-jvm/README.md

        }

 ## Assumptions and limitations
-- Input keys are expected in `base58` format only
 - Only `X25519` keys are support for key agreement
 - Only `Ed25519` keys are support for authentication
-- Supported verification materials in the resolved DID DOC:
+- Supported verification materials (input and in the resolved DID DOC):
     - [Default] 2020 verification materials (`Ed25519VerificationKey2020` and `X25519KeyAgreementKey2020`) with multibase base58 (`publicKeyMultibase`) public key encoding.
     - JWK (`JsonWebKey2020`) using JWK (`publicKeyJwk`) public key encoding
     - 2018/2019 verification materials (`Ed25519VerificationKey2018` and `X25519KeyAgreementKey2019`) using base58 (`publicKeyBase58`) public key encoding.